vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 Your function now has the `value` parameter, which accepts an argument passed to `square` when called.
 In the function body, the variable `new_value` takes the square of _value_, which is then printed out.

-You've defined a function `square` that accepts a single parameter and prints out its squared value.
-But what if you don't want to print the value directly and instead just return the squared value and assign it to some variable?
+You've now defined a function `square` that accepts a single parameter and prints out its squared value.
+But what if you don't want to print that value directly and instead just return the squared value and assign it to some variable?
 You can have your function return the new value by adding the `return` statement, followed by the value or variable to return.

 ```
 def square(value):